Still Sucks: Critical response

-Still Sucks received mostly positive critical reception.
 The PRP considered the album to feature "an off the cuff atmosphere and a less is more approach that fits the group’s current status like a glove" and noted that Wes Borland's "eclectic riff wizardry remains as intriguing as ever."
 Nick Ruskell of Kerrang! commented "this knowingly middle-aged iteration of Limp Bizkit is far more likeable and less obnoxious than their younger self.
 But even so, they’ve lost none of their Big Durst Energy, and the knowing winks have only become bigger and knowing-er."

 Among more critical reviews, Wall of Sounds Paul "Browny" Brown stated "Still Sucks showed signs of what Limp Bizkit do so well in the heavier side of music, but for me, they fell flat with some of the melodic aspects that they've managed to pull off so well in the past."
 Sputnikmusic's Simon K. gave the album a 3.8/5 and commented that the album "detonates right out of the gates with "Out of Style", "Dirty Rotten Bizkit" and "Dad Vibes", delivering classic, crunchy, syncopated grooves under Borland's multi-faceted and expressive elasticated riffs, while Durst grips the music with his tight flows," but criticized the album's short run time and that it "doesn’t have the time needed to justify all of those slower tracks" and the "arbitrary artistic choices tend to procrastinate and delay what works so frigging well here."

 Loudwire named Still Sucks as the fourth best metal album of 2021, while ranking “Dad Vibes” as the number one rock song of the year (2021), stating that "Bizkit did what they've always done and delivered an irresistibly catchy, groove-laden banger guaranteed to get you bouncing along."
 Metal Hammer / Louder Sound placed the album at number 4 on their Top 10 Alt-Metal Albums of 2021 list, deeming it "exactly what most fans have been clamoring for, tongue firmly in cheek as they came back with some massive anthems set to bounding, chunky riffs."
 Sputnikmusic ranked Still Sucks as the number 15 album of the year, commenting "Still Sucks stands tall as a riotous distillation of everything we love and hate about the Jacksonville 5-piece."